tarantool/crud/README.md

 Using space id instead of space name is also possible, but deprecated and will be removed in future releases.

+Using space id in crud.len and custom vshard_router is not supported by statistics: space labels may be inconsistent.

 **Example:**

 Using `memtx`: